Hiking from Gush Halav/Jish along the Gush Halav Stream

 -

-Very shortly after the third mill crossing, by a tree with sign markings is a footpath that goes up the gully on this side of the bank.
+Very shortly after the crossing by the third mill and by a tree with sign markings is a footpath that goes up the gully on this side of the bank.
 Because of its steepness, this is a moderately difficult path, although it does not involve any rock climbing.
 It is also not a marked trail, although the footpath is fairly clear.
-With zig-zagging the path leads to the pretty pool of Ein Hakchala, so-called because of the blue color of its water.
+With zig-zagging this path leads to the pretty pool of Ein Hakchala, so-called because of the blue color of its water.
 It is a seasonal pond formed from rainwater and is a nice place to stop for a picnic.

 -